Confused about what Medicare Part A and B actually cover, or how they fit into your healthcare plan?

 Click here to learn more about Medicare Supplement insurance plans.

-While Medigap plans are standalone, supplementary insurance plans, Medicare Advantage (MA) plans combine the benefits of Original Medicare with additional coverage, all in one comprehensive plan.
+While Medigap plans are standalone, Medicare Advantage (MA) plans combine the benefits of Original Medicare with additional coverage, all in one comprehensive plan.

 In addition to Part A’s hospital care and Part B’s basic doctor services, MA plans can also cover: